0install/0install-win/setup/readme.txt

 The "build.cmd" script will build the Setup using Inno Setup 5.4.1 or newer.
 It assumes Inno Setup with Preprocessor support has been installed to its default directory.
-Download: Inno Setup from http://www.jrsoftware.org/isdl.php Additionally portable ZIP archives are created and placed along-side the setup.
-An Info-ZIP compatible "zip" implementation needs to available in the system PATH for this to work.
+Download: Inno Setup from http://www.jrsoftware.org/isdl.php Additionally portable ZIP and TAR.BZ2 archives are created and placed along-side the setup.
+An Info-ZIP compatible "zip" implementation and "bsdtar" needsto available in the system PATH for this to work.

 To perform an unattended installed launch the Setup with the following arguments:
 /silent /suppressmsgboxes /norestart